 I grew up in Philadelphia, PA, and I have been in education for over 30 years.
 I have a PhD in German Literature and Language, and I spent the first part of my career teaching at the college level.
 I taught my first college class in 1989 at Rutgers University.
-After moving to North Carolina and teaching at several NC schools (Salem College, Wake Forest University, and Appalachian State University), I chose to switch to high school, where I have taught all levels of German (Level I - German 5/IB German), SAT Prep, English 10, and IB Theory of Knowledge.
+After moving to North Carolina and teaching at several NC schools (Salem College, Wake Forest University, and Appalachian State University), I chose to switch to high school, where I taught all levels of German (Level I - German 5/IB German), SAT Prep, English 10, and IB Theory of Knowledge.
 I spent eight amazing years teaching at Parkland IB High School in Winston-Salem before deciding to move into high school administration.
 I was particularly interested in working with 9th grade students, as success in that first year of high school is the biggest indicator of success in high school overall.
 In 2013, I came to GCS and served as the AP over the Freshman Academy at High Point Central.
 While most of my years were spent at HPC, I was also placed at Penn Griffin School for the Arts and The Newcomers School.
-When I came to Northwest HS last year, I felt as if I had come home; I’m very happy to be a member of this Viking family.
+When I came to Northwest HS, I felt as if I had come home; I’m very happy to be a member of this Viking family.